-5.1.1 Number of Employees
+5.1.2 Number of Employees\

-Size of enterprise is one of the leading attributes of accounts collected by cyber insurance writers, both as exposure differentiator, and as a risk factor for breach of privacy incidence.
-Most writers of cyber insurance differentiate at least large companies from small-and-medium-enterprises (SMEs).
+Size of enterprise is one of the leading attributes of accounts collected by cyber insurance writers, both as an exposure differentiator and as a risk factor for breach of privacy incidence.
+Most writers of cyber insurance at least differentiate large companies from small and medium enterprises (SMEs).

-Instead of adopting a classification of companies into pre-determined banded sizes of company (such as 'medium size' being 100 to 499 employees etc.) we propose that the actual number of employees is captured as a numeric data field.
-This will enable companies to do their own banding of company sizes as data provides better understanding of the sensitivity and usefulness of this attribute.
+Instead of adopting a classification of companies into pre-determined banded sizes of company (such as 'medium size' being 100 to 499 employees, etc.) we propose that the actual number of employees is captured as a numeric data field.
+This will enable companies to do their own banding of company sizes, as data provides better understanding of the sensitivity and usefulness of this attribute.

-Insurers who want to add this attribute to existing accounts of commercial insureds but who do not currently hold this information can obtain data on the number of employees at an enterprise from third party data providers such as Bloomberg, Reuters, S&P Capital IQ, Google Finance, Yahoo Finance, etc.
+Insurers who want to add this attribute to existing accounts of commercial insureds but who do not currently hold this information can obtain data on the number of employees at an enterprise from third-party data providers such as Dun & Bradstreet, Bloomberg, Reuters, S&P Capital IQ, Google Finance, Yahoo Finance, etc.

-5.1.2 Annual Revenue
+5.1.3 Annual Revenue\

-Revenue information is important both as a cross-reference for company size, and also for exposure estimation where policy coverage includes business interruption or loss of revenue compensation.
-The annual revenue of a public traded company is public information, and if not provided can be found from annual reports and publicly accessible datasets.
+Revenue information is important both as a cross-reference for company size and also for exposure estimation where policy coverage includes business interruption or loss of revenue compensation.
+The annual revenue of a publicly traded company is public information, and if not provided can be found from annual reports and publicly accessible datasets.

-5.1.3 Cyber economy attributes
+5.1.4 Cyber Economy Attributes

 Subdivisions of the annual revenue to reflect the company's exposure within the cyber economy are proposed as cyber risk attributes, below.
-These include
+These include:

-- The amount of the annual revenue of the company that is internet-based (i.e. the hourly rate of loss that would occur if the company loses internet connectivity) - The amount of the annual revenue of the company that is cloud service provider based (i.e. the hourly rate of loss that would occur if the company lost service from its cloud service provider(s)
+- The amount of the annual revenue of the company that is internet-based (i.e., the hourly rate of loss that would occur if the company loses internet connectivity) - The amount of the annual revenue of the company that is cloud service provider-based (i.e., the hourly rate of loss that would occur if the company lost service from its cloud service provider(s)